kilpkonn/msc-thesis/main.typ

     Cache data structure for term search
   ],
 ) <rust-alternative-exprs>
-The idea is that if there are only a few terms of given type we keep them all so that we can provide the full term to the user.
+The idea is that if there are only a few terms of a given type, we keep them all so that we can provide the full term to the user.
-However, if there are too many of them to keep track of we just remember that we can come up with a term for given type, but we won't store the terms themselves.
+However, if there are too many of them to keep track of, we just remember that we can come up with a term for a given type, but we won't store the terms themselves.
 The cases of ```rust Many``` later become the holes in the generated term.

-In addition to decreasing memory complexity this reduces also time complexity a lot.
+In addition to decreasing memory complexity, this also reduces time complexity a lot.
-Now we do not have to construct the terms if we know that there are already many of the type.
+Now we do not have to construct the terms if we know that there are already many of them.
 This can be achieved quite elegantly by using iterators in Rust.
-Iterators in Rust are lazy meaning that they only do work if we consume them.
+Iterators in Rust are lazy, meaning that they only do work if we consume them.
-In our case consuming the iterator is extending the ```rust AlternativeExprs``` in the Cache.
+In our case, consuming the iterator is extending the ```rust AlternativeExprs``` in the cache.
-However, if we are already in the many cases we can throw away the iterator without performing any computation.
+However, if we are already in many cases, we can throw away the iterator without performing any computation.
-This speeds up the algorithm a lot, so now we can raise the depth of search to 10+ with it still outperforming the previous algorithms on timescale.
+This speeds up the algorithm a lot, so now we can raise the depth of search to 10+ with it still outperforming the previous algorithms on a timescale.

-The algorithm itself is quite simple, the pseudocode for it can be seen in @rust-bfs-pseudocode.
+The algorithm itself is quite simple.
+The pseudocode for it can be seen in @rust-bfs-pseudocode.
 We start by gathering all the items in scope to `defs`.
-These items include local values, constants as well as all visible functions/type constructors etc.
+These items include local values ans constants, as well as all visible functions, type constructors, etc.
-Next we initialize the lookup table with desired many thresholds for the alternative expressions shown in @rust-alternative-exprs.
+Next, we initialize the lookup table with the desired _many threshold_ for the alternative expressions shown in @rust-alternative-exprs.
 The lookup table owns the cache, the state of the algorithm and some other values for optimizations.
 We will discuss the exact functionalities of the lookup table in @lookup-table.

-Before entering the main loop we populate the lookup table by running a tactic called `trivial`.
+Before entering the main loop, we populate the lookup table by running a tactic called `trivial`.
-Essentially it attempts to fulfill the goal by trying variables we have in scope.
+Essentially, it attempts to fulfill the goal by trying the variables we have in scope.
-More information about the `trivial` tactic can be found in @tactic-trivial.
+More information about the `trivial` tactic can be found at @tactic-trivial.
-All the terms it produces get added to lookup table and can be later used in other tactics.
+All the terms it produces get added to the lookup table and can be later used in other tactics.
-After that we iteratively expand the search space by attempting different tactics until we have exceeded the preconfigured search depth.
+After that, we iteratively expand the search space by attempting different tactics until we have exceeded the preconfigured search depth.
-During every iteration we sequentially attempt different tactics.
+During every iteration, we sequentially attempt different tactics.
-All tactics build new types from existing types (type constructors, functions, methods, etc.), and are described in @tactics.
+All tactics build new types from existing types (type constructors, functions, methods, etc.) and are described in @tactics.
-The search space is expanded by adding new types to lookup table.
+The search space is expanded by adding new types to the lookup table.
-Example for it can be seen in @term-search-state-expansion.
+An example of it can be seen in @term-search-state-expansion.
-We keep iterating after finding the first match as there may be many terms of the given type.
+We keep iterating after finding the first match, as there may be many terms of the given type.
 Otherwise, we would never get suggestions for ```rust Option::Some(..)```, as ```rust Option::None``` usually comes first as it has fewer arguments.
-In the end we filter out solutions that do not take us closer to the goal.
+In the end, we filter out solutions that do not take us closer to the goal.

 #figure(
 sourcecode()[```rs